-A browser-based tool is provided to edit configurations via SysEx, here.
+A browser-based tool is provided to edit configurations via SysEx, the most recent version of which is always here (older versions are available to match each firmware release).
 This uses the Web MIDI API, which at the time of writing will work only in Google's Chrome browser.